 Jayendra

 Jayendra is an Indian director, best known for Tamil cinema.
-Jayendra began their career in 2011.
+Jayendra began their career in 2011 and has been a prominent figure in the industry for over 15 years.
 With 30 credits to their name and an average audience rating of 6.5, Jayendra remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Jayendra is already attracting significant attention for their distinctive work.

 Career Milestones